nyomanb/lr_plugin_computer_vision_tagging/project_plan.md

 - [ ] Ensure all strings are localized
 - [ ] Allow resizing of the tagging dialog
 - [ ] Solve error 1004 and jpegmini
+- [ ] Look at the Clarifai API for feedback mechanisms and training.
+Implement if there is a good way to introduce the feedback and training into the standard plugin workflow(s).
+This may need a separate plugin of some form.